Acadia Healthcare (ACHC) Q2 2017 Results - Earnings Call Transcript

 Ana A. Gupte - Leerink Partners LLC

 Helpful.
 Thanks, Joey.
 Just to follow-up on that, if you tie this to policy.
 This morning, the Senate didn't get their vote through.
 On the commercial side, is the likelihood now that essential benefits don't get repealed not just – is it helpful not just for Medicaid, but because there's an interface with mental health parities that we were hearing that it'll actually help you or at least not hurt you on the commercial side?
 And then, if you can talk about what CMS is proposing around behavioral health and value-based care?
-And how that even ties to Medicaid Advantage where plans are, as we're hearing, pushing more to do just consults in the long-term care setting and not have for more outpatient and not admit (44:58) patients.
+And how that even ties to Medicaid Advantage where plans are, as we're hearing, pushing more to do just consults in the long-term care setting and not have – more outpatient and not admit patients.

 Joey A. Jacobs - Acadia Healthcare Co., Inc.